The terminal and remote login

 • Introduce the shared document

-• Short pause for people to login
+• Short pause for people to log in

 • Open the shared document and start the discussion, while the learners type in answers